How expansion valve auto AC works

 Different types of auto AC

-Auto AC can use either an expansion valve or orifice tube design.
+Auto AC can use either an expansion valve or an orifice tube design.
 This post explains how an expansion valve auto AC system works.
+Most car makers have moved away from orifice tube designs to the thermostatic expansion valve design because it’s far more efficient.

 What is an expansion valve?

-An expansion valve meters the flow of liquid refrigerant into the evaporator where it changes from a liquid to a gas by absorbing heat from the cabin air.
+An expansion valve meters the flow of liquid refrigerant into the evaporator, where it changes from a liquid to a gas by absorbing heat from the cabin air.
 The expansion valve can have a remote sensing bulb or an integral sensing device (called an H block).
-This diagram shows a remote sensing bulb.
-The remote sensing bulb is connected to the expansion valve by copper tubing filled with an expanding gas.
-This tubing is referred to as a capillary tube.
+The diagram below shows an expansion valve with a remote-sensing bulb.
+The remote sensing bulb is connected to the expansion valve by copper tubing filled with an expanding gas, which is referred to as a capillary tube.

 As the sensing bulb detects more heat, the gas in the bulb and capillary tube expands, causing the diaphragm in the expansion valve to open and allow more liquid refrigerant into the evaporator.
 The additional refrigerant lowers the temperature at the sensing bulb, causing the gas to contract and shut off or slow the flow of refrigerant inside the expansion valve.